oneapi-src/oneDPL/documentation/library_guide/kernel_templates_main.rst

 Kernel Templates API
 ####################

 Kernel templates is an experimental API that includes algorithms that can be configured based on various parameters, such as the number of elements to be processed by a work-item and the size of a work-group.
+These algorithms aim to deliver optimal performance.
+However, they may depend on assumptions that are not satisfied by all devices, prioritizing efficiency over generality.

-Use it when you can specialize an algorithm for a specific workload (for example, the number of elements and their type) or a device to achieve better performance.
+It is recommended to use kernel templates when there is an opportunity to customize an algorithm for a particular workload (for example, the number of elements and their type), or for a specific device (for example, based on the available local memory).

+* :doc:`Kernel Configuration <kernel_templates/kernel_configuration>`.
+Generic structure for configuring a kernel template.
 * :doc:`ESIMD-based kernel templates <kernel_templates/esimd_main>`.
 Kernel templates based on Intel "Explicit SIMD" SYCL extension.
-* :doc:`Kernel Configuration <kernel_templates/kernel_configuration>`.
-Generic structure for configuring a kernel template.

 .. toctree::
    :maxdepth: 2